John-Kanello/NaturalNumbersInterpretation/README.md

 An application that checks for possible ambiguities in number spelling and returns any possible number interpretations.
 Also, it checks if a given sequence of numbers forms a valid Greek Number.

-# Ambiguities In Number Spelling
+# Phone number validation
+Given an input provided by the user, the program evaluates the given input and outputs if it is a valid Greek phone number.
+Greek phone numbers may have 10 or 14 digits.
+If they have 10 digits, they must start with ‘2’ or ‘69’.
+If they have 14 digits, the must start with ‘00302’ or ‘003069’.

+# Identify natural number ambiguities
 There are 3 cases with which the algorithm identifies possible ambiguities in an array of numbers:
 1. It checks if the current number can be split to its addends to form a new number.
-The first and greater number must be divisible by 10 otherwise no new combination will be formed.</br>For example, the number 69 can have two possible interpretations 69 itself or 609(60+9).
+The first and greater number must be divisible by ‘10’ otherwise no new combination will be formed.</br>For example, the number 69 can have two possible interpretations 69 itself or 609(60+9).

    Note, one extra piece of logic that I added to this algorithm is checking wether an addend of the current number can be combined with future numbers to create more combinations.</br>